• Skip to main content

 Sweet potato pie cookies on a white plate ready to eat.

-Retirement means being a little more frugal with the money.
+Retirement means being a little more frugal with money.
 So I have been buying all my kitchen small appliance toys for the past five years before I retire in the upcoming year.
 My new toy came Thursday, and it is a Breville Immersion Blender that had been back-ordered at Williams Sonoma for two months.
 I love it!
 I made the sweet potato puree for this recipe using this blender in the provided cup.
-It was perfect in blending the butter, maple syrup, and cooked sweet potatoes into a puree.
+It was perfect for blending the butter, maple syrup, and cooked sweet potatoes into a puree.
 The blender took all but 1 minute.

 The taste to me was so much better than using canned sweet potatoes.
 I used four small sweet potatoes in a steamer bag that only took 9 minutes to microwave.
 Skin them and cut them into small pieces.
 You can certainly use canned sweet potatoes and mash them with a fork.
-Since the can version is packed in syrup, don't add the maple syrup or butter.
+Since the can version is packed in syrup, don't add maple syrup or butter.

 This cookie's added surprise is the pecans and how it transforms this cookie into a sweet additive to any Christmas Dinner.
 I hope you try this wonderful cookie!